Chat with us, powered by LiveChat

 Now that I try to buy tomatoes in glass jars (to avoid the BPA cans), I can save about half the cost.

-Tips for Making Canning Tomatoes a bit More Frugal:
+Tips for Making Homemade Canned Tomatoes a bit More Frugal:

 • Grow your own tomatoes!
 This is, of course, the cheapest way to get bushels of tomatoes for preserving without spending a lot of money.